reimagined/hacker-news-resolve/README.md

 The command should validate input data and check whether the aggregate exists.
 Add the `storyCreated` handler for this purpose.
 In original Hacker News, users can upvote and unvote stories.
-So add the corresponding commands to the story aggregate.
+This can be accomplished by adding the corresponding commands to the story aggregate.

 ```js
 // ./common/aggregates/validation.js